| |

 Camping

 A recreation site, operated by Western Forest Products, sits adjacent to Marble River Provincial Park.
 The rec site has 16 maintained sites available, free of charge.
-Half of the sites are located on the lower loop along the Marble River, while the remainder are located in the upper loop sheltered in the trees.
+Half of the sites are located on the lower loop along the Marble River, while the remainder are in the upper loop sheltered in the trees.
 The rec site is typically only open from May until October.

 Windfall devestation at Marble River Provincial Park.
 Vancouver Island View